 Phoenix Teacher Sexual Abuse Lawyers

-If your son or daughter has been the victim of sexual abuse through a wrongful or illegal teacher-student relationship, we can help.
+If your son or daughter has been the victim of sexual abuse through a wrongful or illegal teacher-student relationship, the Phoenix teacher sexual abuse attorneys at Begam Marks & Traulsen, P.A. help.

 These relationships are wrongful and damaging.
 Both teachers and the employing school districts must be held fully accountable for their full share of legal liability.

-We seek Justice and Full Compensation for Abused Students, and to Preserver Their Anonymity if Possible
+We Seek Justice and Full Compensation for Abused Students

 We take our direction from you.
 If you are the parent, you may or may not want to press charges for criminal prosecution.
-Your objectives may be to see the teacher terminated, or you may additionally seek full compensation for all damages that have been sustained.
+Your objectives may be to see the teacher terminated.
+You may additionally seek full compensation for all damages sustained.

 We work on behalf of you and your son or daughter.
 We will meet with you for a free, no-obligation consultation so that we may learn about your case.
 At this time, once we understand the facts and circumstances of your case, we can advise how we can help, and the legal possibilities for your case.
 We are available to represent clients in inappropriate and sexual teacher-student sexual relationships in the Phoenix area (including Tempe, Mesa, Scottsdale, and Glendale) and throughout the State of Arizona.